MarcelFronczak/react-form/README.md

-Simple React Form using EmailJS which allow user to send an email to admin
+Simple React Form using EmailJS which allows user to send an email to admin